cranmer/experimentalparticle/content/pages/atlas.md

   <img src="./images/atlas/Trigger_small.png">
   <p>
-The NYU group is working on various aspects of the ATLAS trigger, which selects about 1 in a million proton proton interactions for furrther study.
+The NYU group is working on various aspects of the ATLAS trigger, which selects about 1 in a million proton proton interactions for further study.

 The Missing Transverse Energy (MET) part of the High Level Trigger (HLT).
 MET, which measures an imbalance of momentum in the plane transverse to the particle